alienzhou/giframe/README.md

 For a quick and robust start, the decoder is mostly a folk of [omggif](https://github.com/deanm/omggif).
 GIF is composed of [many blocks](http://matthewflickinger.com/lab/whatsinagif/bits_and_bytes.asp).
 Giframe treats every block as a valid unit and resets the position to the previous block's end when meet an incomplete block.
 It will try to continue to decoding when receiving another chunk (more bytes).
 It's like stream.

 To generate the image's base64, Giframe uses the Canvas API - [node-canvas](https://github.com/Automattic/node-canvas) in NodeJS and [native canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) in browsers.
-The canvas use all RGBA pixels which are provided by Giframe to render and export base64 string by `.toDataURL()`.
+The canvas uses all RGBA pixels which are provided by Giframe to render a image and exports base64 string by `.toDataURL()`.

 ## License